-Drivers aged 50 and above have seen their car insurance premiums rise much more sharply than other age groups over the past decade, but the good news is there may be ways to drive the cost of your cover down.
+Drivers aged 50 and above have seen their car insurance premiums rise sharply over the past year, but the good news is that there may be ways to drive the cost of cover down.

-If you’re worried about rising insurance costs, you might be surprised by how much you can reduce the cost of your premiums by making a few simple changes.
+If you’re worried about steep insurance costs, you might be surprised by how much you can reduce the cost of your premiums by making a few simple changes.

 Here are some tips to help you lower the cost of your car insurance premiums.